lucaspcamargo/megapaladin/README.md

-# megaPALadin v2
+# mega-paladin v2

-This is a switchless region mod for the SEGA Mega Drive, based on the Raspberry Pi Pico.
+This is a switchless region mod for the SEGA Mega Drive, and a bluetooth controller host and adapter, based on the Raspberry Pi Pico W.

 ![Picture of the mod after installation](doc/installed.jpg)